forta-network/docs/docs/deploying-cli.md

         - 56 (Binance Smart Chain mainnet)
         - 43114 (Avalanche mainnet)
     - `repository` is **optional**, but providing a link to your code helps build trust in your agent
-- in forta.config.json (located in ~/.forta):
-    - `ipfsGatewayUrl` is required to publish your agent's metadata (also referred to as manifest) to IPFS.
-We recommend using the [Infura IPFS gateway](https://infura.io/docs/ipfs) as the simplest option to interact with IPFS (for Infura, this value would be `https://ipfs.infura.io:5001`)
-    - `ipfsGatewayAuth` is needed if your IPFS gateway requires an authorization header (as Infura's does).
-If using Infura, this value should look something like `Basic MXpNTm5D...QmVNmI0`.
-See their [authentication docs](https://infura.io/docs/ipfs#section/Authentication) for more information

 ## Deploying